Code Extension in Data 360

 -

-Monitor and Validate in Sandbox: Data 360 users review execution logs, performance metrics, and output data to verify that the code works as expected.
+Monitor and Validate in Sandbox: Data 360 users review execution logs, performance metrics, and output data to verify that the code extension works as expected.

 -